DavidKinder/Git/README.txt

 that's probably a good place to start.

-On Unix, git_unix.c contains the startup code required by the Glk library. git_mac.c and git_windows.c contain startup code for MacGlk and WinGlk respectively, but I can't guarantee that they're fully up-to-date.
+On Unix, git_unix.c contains the startup code required by the Glk library.
+On Windows, git_windows.c contains startup code required for Windows Glk.

 It should be possible to build Git with any C compiler, but it works best with GCC or Clang, because they have a non-standard extension that Git can use for a